 The zucchini are crispy on the outside, and have lots of flavor with the simple coating, and the PLUS is that they are BAKED, not FRIED.
 They are really very easy to prepare, and it’s a great way to get more veggies into the food rotation!

-It’s easy to get these veggies into everyone, in a fun way (especially if the kids like french fries)!
+It’s easy to get these veggies into everyone, in a fun way (especially if the kids like French fries)!
 Zucchini fries are delicious baked and eaten without any accompaniments, but I like to dip them in a tasty sauce (or ranch dressing).

-Making The Sauce/Dip For Zucchini Fries
+Making The Sauce/Dip For Baked Parmesan Zucchini Fries

 This time I made up a quick and simple Mexican-spiced dip/sauce (with some of my favorite spices), to serve on the side.
 I made the sauce by combining non-fat plain Greek yogurt with a Tablespoon of mayonnaise.
 I then added cumin, garlic powder, chili powder, and paprika, and mixed until blended.